-

 Your project is climbing-related and community-centered

-The work is led outside the continental United States, or by an Indigenous-led community within the U.S.
+The work is based outside of the continental United States, or led by an Indigenous community within the U.S.

-You have a clear plan for how this project benefits your climbing community
+You have a clear plan for how this project would benefit your climbing community

 What we fund